Alternative Transferable Vote (ATV)

 Your vote counts more than once!

-Alternative Transferable Vote (ATV) is commonly used in many students’ unions for electing single positions such as President, VP Sports etc. The difference between this system and the ‘first past the post’ system as used in the General Elections is that it allows the voter to express a preference for candidates in the order in which they would ‘like’ them by placing a 1, 2, 3 and so on next to the candidate of their choice in order of preference.
+Alternative Transferable Vote (ATV) is commonly used in many students’ unions for electing single positions.
+The difference between this system and the ‘first past the post’ system as used in the General Elections is that it allows the voter to express a preference for candidates in the order in which they would ‘like’ them by placing a 1, 2, 3 and so on next to the candidate of their choice in order of preference.
 The voter can express as few preferences as they wish, or they can rank all the candidates.
 It also means that your vote continues to count if your first preference is not elected.

 Who should I vote for?